demisto/content/Packs/SplunkPyPreRelease/Integrations/SplunkPyPreRelease/SplunkPyPreRelease_description.md

 ## Fetching notable events.
 The integration allows for fetching Splunk notable events using a default query.
 The query can be changed and modified to support different Splunk use cases.
 (See [Existing users](#existing-users)).

-We are highly recommend you to read [Ingest Incidents from a SIEM Using Splunk article](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-2/cortex-xsoar-tutorials/tutorials/splunk-use-case.html) before starting using this integration.
+We highly recommend reading the [Ingest Incidents from a SIEM Using Splunk article](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-2/cortex-xsoar-tutorials/tutorials/splunk-use-case.html) before starting using this integration.
 This article will help you configure your Splunk integration, set up a basic flow and start ingesting incidents from the Splunk to Cortex XSOAR.

 ### How to configure